huggingface/blog/agents.md

 'hf-endpoints-documentation', 'pytorch-image-models', 'hub-docs']
 ```

-How can we select which ones to use based on the user query?
-We can leave our agent in charge of this.
-We create a tool that the agent can call with the parameters of its choice:
+How can we select the relevant sources based on the user query?

+👉 Let us leave our agent in charge of this!
+We create a retriever tool that the agent can call with the parameters of its choice:

 ```python
 import json